Life in Denver

 Public Transportation

 Denver and the surrounding communities are connected by a series of bus routes and light rail lines managed by the Regional Transportation District (RTD).
-Most full-time DU students are eligible for an RTD Pass at no additional cost which gives them unlimited access to this extensive public transportation system.
+Most full-time DU students are eligible for an RTD Pass which provides unlimited access to this extensive public transportation system.

 Bicycles